 Folklore deemed the avocado an aphrodisiac because of its likeness to the male family jewels.
-The tortilla chip should be forever Bowl of Guacamole with Limegrateful to this orb of green velvety pulp, after all it’s really about the guacamole.
+The tortilla chip should be forever grateful to this orb of green velvety pulp, after all it’s really about the guacamole.
 But until now, the heart has been left out of this love fest.
 A new study on avocados is shifting the understanding of the role of monounsaturated fatty acids (MUFA) on cardiovascular disease risk.
 This study shows one avocado per day as part of a moderate‐fat, cholesterol‐lowering diet has additional LDL‐C, LDL‐P, and non‐HDL‐C lowering effects, especially for small, dense LDL.
 Published in Journal of the American Heart Association, 2015, by Li Wang, PhD; Peter L. Bordi, PhD, et al.

 Researchers evaluated the effect avocados had on traditional and novel cardiovascular risk factors by replacing saturated fatty acids from an average American diet with unsaturated fatty acids from avocados.
 Forty-five healthy, overweight or obese patients between the ages of 21 and 70 were put on three different cholesterol-lowering diets.
 Participants consumed an average American diet (consisting of 34 percent of calories from fat, 51 percent carbohydrates, and 16 percent protein) for two weeks prior to starting one of the following cholesterol lowering diets:

-• Lower fat diet without avocado (24 percent of calories as fat (11 percent from MUFAs);
+- Lower fat diet without avocado (24 percent of calories as fat (11 percent from MUFAs);

-• Moderate-fat diet without avocado (34 percent of calories as fat (17 percent of calories from MUFAs);
+- Moderate-fat diet without avocado (34 percent of calories as fat (17 percent of calories from MUFAs);

-• Moderate-fat diet with one avocado per day, (34 percent of calories as fat (17 percent of calories from MUFAs).
+- Moderate-fat diet with one avocado per day, (34 percent of calories as fat (17 percent of calories from MUFAs).

 Researchers found: